-- If a supervisor fails to provide a response to the grievance within the stated timelines and without an extension granted by the ERO, the grievance will be heard by the appropriate Executive Vice President, or their designee, within ten business days.
+- If a supervisor fails to provide a response to the Level One grievance within the stated timelines and without an extension granted by the ERO, the grievance will be heard by the appropriate Executive Vice Chancellor, or their designee, within 10 College business days.

 - Grievances will be addressed at the lowest level possible.
 Employees are encouraged first to seek an informal resolution of a workplace concern directly with the relevant individuals prior to filing a grievance.

-- An employee involved in a grievance may designate a representative by notifying the ERO within three business days prior to a conference.
+- A grievant may designate a representative by notifying the ERO within three College business days prior to a conference.
 If the employee designates a representative with fewer than three days’ notice to the College before a scheduled conference or hearing, the College may reschedule the conference or hearing to a later date in order to include the College’s legal counsel.

 - Consolidation of Grievances

-- When two or more grievances are sufficiently similar in nature, the ERO may consolidate them in a single grievance process.
+- When two or more grievances are sufficiently similar in nature, and timely filed, the ERO may consolidate them in a single grievance process.

 - Costs Incurred